feathersui/feathersui-website/docs/haxe-openfl/build-macos.md

 In addition to the dependencies specified in the [Feathers UI installation instructions](./installation.md), building a macOS application with Feathers UI has some additional requirements.

-- An Apple computer running macOS. macOS apps cannot be built on Windows or Linux.
+- An Apple computer running macOS. macOS apps cannot be built on other operating systems, such as Windows or Linux.

 - Install [Xcode](https://developer.apple.com/xcode/) from the macOS App Store.